runtimerevolution/revent-api/README.md

     ```

 - You should have a file called pyproject.toml, with it we can install everything that is needed!
   Just a second, make sure you are on your project folder!
-Lets go and install everything now:
+Let's go and install everything now:

     ```bash
     poetry install